pulumi/pulumi/docs/overview.md

 # Coconut Overview

 Coconut is a toolset and runtime for creating reusable cloud services.
-It lets you author packages that can be shared and consumed just like your favorite programming language's libraries.
+The resulting packages can be shared and consumed similar to your favorite programming language's package manager.
 Coconut is inherently multi-language and multi-cloud, and lets you build abstractions that span different cloud environments and topologies, if you desire.

 This document provides an overview of the Coconut system, its goals, primary concepts, and the system architecture.

 ## Problem

-Cloud services are complex.
-They are complex to build, complex to deploy, and complex to manage.
-The current trend to use increasingly fine-grained microservices simply exacerbates this complexity, transforming most modern cloud applications into complex distributed systems.
+Cloud services are difficult to build, deploy, and manage.
+The current trend to use increasingly fine-grained microservices increases the complexity, transforming most modern cloud applications into complex distributed systems, without much of the supporting language, library, and tooling support you'd expect in a distributed programming model.

-There are many aspects to building distributed systems that aren't evident to the newcomer -- like RPC, logging, fault tolerance, and zero-downtime deployments -- and even the experienced practitioner will quickly find that the developer and operations tools do not guide us down the golden path.
-Indeed, it is common to need to master a dozen tools before even getting an application up and running in production.
+There are many aspects to building distributed systems that aren't evident to the newcomer: configuration, RPC, dependency management, logging, fault tolerance, and zero-downtime deployments, to name a few.
+Even the experienced practitioner will quickly find that today's developer and operations tools do not guide us down the golden path.
+It's common to need to master a dozen tools before even getting an application up and running in production.
+Worse, these tools are closer to ad-hoc scripts, markup files, and unfamiliar templating systems, than real programming languages.

 On top of that complexity, it is difficult to share knowledge.
-Most modern programming languages have component models that allow you to bundle up complex functionality underneath simple abstractions, and package managers that allow you to share these components with others, and consume components shared by others, in the form of libraries.
-The current way that cloud architectures are built and deployed is simply not amenable to this kind of sharing.
+Most modern programming languages have component models that allow you to encapsulate complex functionality underneath simple, easy-to-use abstractions, and package managers that allow you to share these components with others, and consume components shared by others, in the form of libraries.
+The current way that cloud architectures are built and deployed has no such componentization, sharing, or reuse.
+Instead, "sharing" happens through copy-and-paste, resulting in all the standard manageability woes you would expect.

-Even if there was a way to share components, the cloud platforms are divergent in the configuration languages they accept, infrastructure abstractions that they provide, and the specific knobs used to configure those abstractions.
-It is as though every Node.js programmer out there needs to understand the intricate details of the Linux scheduler, versus macOS, versus Windows, just to deliver a simple web application.
+The cloud platforms are also divergent in the configuration formats that they accept, infrastructure abstractions that they provide, and the specific knobs used to configure those abstractions.
+It is as though every web application developer needs to use a different programming language, while understanding the intricate details of the underlying thread scheduler, filesystem, and networking stack, just to target Linux, macOS, or Windows.
+This is not how things are
+done: instead, most programmers use a language like Node.js, Python, Go, Java, or Ruby, to hide these details.

 Finally, once such an application is up and running, managing and evolving it requires similarly ad-hoc and individualized tools and practices.
-Applying changes to a running environment is often done manually, in a hard-to-audit way, and patches are applied unevenly and inconsistently, often leaving security problems open to attack.
+Applying changes to a running environment is often done manually, in an unauditable way, and patches are applied unevenly and inconsistently, incurring security and reliability hazards.

-All of the above is a big productivity drain, negatively impacting the agility of organizations that need to innovate in service of their businesses.
-It means that improvements are more costly to deliver.
-Containers have delivered a great improvement to the management of single nodes in a cluster, but has not yet expanded that same simplicity to managing entire applications or entire clusters.
-Thankfully by adopting concepts and ideas that have worked in the overall landscape of languages and runtimes, we can make considerable improvements in all of these dimensions.
+All of the above is a big productivity drain, negatively impacting the agility of organizations moving to and innovating in the cloud.
+Containers have delivered a great improvement to productivity and management of single nodes in a cluster, but have yet to simplify entire applications or entire clusters.
+By adopting concepts and ideas that have been proven in the overall landscape of languages and runtimes, however, Coconut significantly improves this situation.

 ## Solution

-Coconut lets developers author components in their language of choice (JavaScript, Python, Ruby, Go, etc).
-This is in contrast to most cloud programming models today which require the use of often-obscure configuration languages or DSLs.
+Coconut lets developers author cloud components in their language of choice (JavaScript, Python, Ruby, Go, etc).
+These components include infrastructure, service and application-level components, serverless, and entire fabrics of topologies.
+Coconut embraces an [immutable infrastructure](http://chadfowler.com/2013/06/23/immutable-deployments.html) philosophy, improving analysis, automation, auditing, and repeatability.
+In [cattle versus pets]( https://blog.engineyard.com/2014/pets-vs-cattle) terminology, Coconut prefers cattle, but can cater to pets.

+Coconut's approach to using a real language and package manager is in contrast to most approaches to cloud configuration today which typically use obscure configuration markups, DSLs, and, occasionally, templating functionality for conditional logic.
 This unified view is particularly helpful when building serverless applications where you want to focus on code.
+In such applications, the infrastructure management pieces increasingly fade into the background.

 At the same time, Coconut is polyglot, allowing composition of components authored in many different languages.

-These components can be built by reusing existing components shared by others, and published to the Coconut package manager for others to use.
-Cloud services are simply instances of these components, with property values configured appropriately, and change management is done automatically by Coconut's understanding of the overall graph of dependencies between those services.
+Cloud components can be built by reusing existing components shared by others, and published to the Coconut package manager for others to use.
+A common intermediate format and runtime is used to stitch these components together.
+Cloud services are in fact simply instances of these components, with property values configured appropriately.
+Change management leverages existing source control workflows and is performed by Coconut's understanding of the overall graph of dependencies between those services.
 Think of each service as an "object" that is running in the cloud.

-Coconut runs on any public or private cloud.
+Coconut may target any public or private cloud, and may be used in an unopinionated way (programmatic IaaS), or fully opinionated (more PaaS, FaaS, or BaaS-like), depending on your preference.
 Although you are free to program directly to your cloud provider's specific abstractions, using the full power of your native cloud, Coconut also facilitates building higher-level cloud-neutral components that can run anywhere.
 This includes compute services, storage services, and even more logical domain-specific services like AI, ML, and recognition.

-## Concepts

-The primary concepts in Coconut are:

-* **Stack**: A static description of a topology of cloud services with optional APIs.
-* **Package**: A collection of exports stacks for consumption by others.
-* **Service**: An instantiation of a stack, grouping zero to many services, together.
-* **Cluster**: A hosting environment that stacks can be deployed into, reifying them as services.
-* **Workspace**: A static collection of zero to many stacks managed together in a single source repository.

-In an analogy with programming languages, a stack is like a *class* and a service is like an *object*.
-Many concepts that are "distinct" in other systems, like the notion of gateways, controllers, functions, triggers, and so on, are expressed as stacks and services in the Coconut system.
-They are essentially "subclasses" -- or specializations -- of this more general concept, unifying the configuration, provisioning, discovery, and overall management of them.

-In addition to those core abstractions, there are some supporting ones:

-* **Identity**: A unit of authentication and authorization, governing access to protected resources.
-* **Configuration**: A bag of key/value settings used either at build, runtime, or a combination.
-* **Secret**: A special kind of key/value configuration bag that is encrypted and protected by identity.

-Because Coconut is a tool for interacting with existing clouds -- including targets like AWS, Kubernetes, and Docker Swarm -- one of the toolchain's most important jobs is faithfully mapping these abstractions onto "lower level" infrastructure abstractions, and vice versa.
-Much of Coconut's ability to deliver on its promise of better productivity, sharing, and reuse relies on its ability to robustly and intuitively perform these translations.
-There is an extensible provider model for creating new providers, which amounts to implementing create, read, update, and delete (CRUD) methods per resource type.
+This is done using the standard techniques all programmers are familiar with: interface-based abstraction, class-based encapsulation, sharing, and reuse.

 ## Example

-Let us look at an example stack written in Coconut's flavor of JavaScript, CocoJS:
+Let us look at two brief examples in Coconut's flavor of JavaScript, CocoJS.

+### Basic Infrastructure

+The first example is an unopinionated description of infrastructure that projects onto AWS in a straightforward way.
+It creates a virtual private cloud (VPC) and a subnet per availability zone, the foundation for most new private clouds:

+    import * as aws from "@coconut/aws";

+    export let vpcCidrBlock = "10.0.0.0/16";

+    let vpc = new aws.ec2.VPC("acmecorp-cloud", {
+        cidrBlock: vpcCidrBlock,
+    });
+    let subnets = [];
+    for (let zone of aws.util.availabilityZones()) {
+        subnets.push(new aws.ec2.Subnet("acmecorp-subnet-" + zone, {
+            vpc: vpc,
+            availabilityZone: zone,
+            cidrBlock: aws.util.computeSubnetCidr(vpcCidrBlock, zone),
+        });
+    }

+Although this is a simple example, it shows off some of the underlying power of the Coconut model:

+* Full configuration of AWS resources is available to us.
+* Resources are created and configured using standard language constructors and parameters.
+* The full power of a language is available to us: classes, loops, branches, function calls, etc.
+* The AWS resources themselves, in fact, are just classes exported from an imported library.
+* Passing resource arguments -- like `vpc` to `Subnet` -- is capability-based instead of weak string IDs.
+* The `vpcCidrBlock` export is configurable and can be changed if the default `10.0.0.0/16` isn't right.
+* This library can also export helpful functions, like `aws.util.availabilityZones`, avoiding hard-coding.

+This alone is a significant step forward compared to what IT and developers are accustomed to.

+### Advanced Abstractions

+This next example demonstrates how higher-level opinionated abstractions may be built out of these fundamental building blocks.
+Note that there is nothing "special" per-se about these higher level abstractions.
+These capabilities fall out as a natural consequence from our choice of using a real programming language and real component model.

+Let us now look at a cloud-neutral serverless component that creates thumbnails from images uploaded to a bucket:

     import * as coconut from "@coconut/coconut";

-    export class Thumbnailer extends coconut.Stack {
+    export class Thumbnailer {
+        // onNewThumbnail is an event that is raised for each new thumbnail. public readonly onNewThumbnail: coconut.x.Event;

-        private source: coconut.Bucket; // the source to monitor for images. private dest: coconut.Bucket;   // the destination to store thumbnails in.
+        private readonly src: coconut.x.Bucket; // the source to monitor for images. private readonly coconut.x.Bucket; // the destination to store thumbnails in.

-        constructor(source: coconut.Bucket, dest: coconut.Bucket) {
+        constructor(src: coconut.x.Bucket, dst: coconut.x.Bucket) {
-            this.source = source;
+            this.src = src;
-            this.dest = dest;
+            this.dst = dst;
+            this.onNewThumbnail = new coconut.x.Event();
-            this.source.onObjectCreated(async (event) => {
+            this.src.onNewObject(async (ev: coconut.x.NewObjectEvent) => {
-                let obj = await event.GetObject();
-                let thumb = await gm(obj.Data).thumbnail();
+                // Generate a thumbnail from the object payload. let thumb = await generateThumbnail(ev.getObject().data);
-                await this.dest.PutObject(thumb);
+                // Now store the new thumbnail and raise our event. await this.dst.putObject(thumb);
+                this.onNewThumbnail.raise(thumb);
             });
         }
     }

-This `Thumbnailer` stack simply accepts two `coconut.Bucket`s in its constructor, stores them, and wires up a lambda to run on the source's `onObjectCreated` event.
-This program describes a reusable cloud service that can be instantiated any number of times in any environment.
-It is important to note that the body of this lambda is real JavaScript, while the configuration outside of it is the CocoJS subset.
-Note how we can mix what would have been classically expressed using a combination of configuration and real programming languages in one consistent and idiomatic programming model.
+`Thumbnailer` accepts two `coconut.x.Bucket`s in its constructor, subscribes to the source's `onNewObject` event, creates new thumbnails in the resulting lambda, and stores them in the other bucket.

+It is important to note that the body of this lambda is real JavaScript -- and can use libraries from NPM, perform IO and `await`s, etc. -- while the configuration outside of it is the CocoJS subset.
+Notice how we can mix what would have been classically expressed using a combination of configuration and real programming languages in one consistent and idiomatic programming model.
+This illustrates why Coconut's multi-language capabilities are important.

-Let us now look at an instantiation of `Thumbnailer`.
-This happens elsewhere in something we call a *blueprint*:
+Also notice that `Thumbnailer` exposes its own event, `onNewThumbnail`, that can be subscribed just as it subscribes to bucket events.
+This enables an extensible ecosystem of events and handlers.
+These events and handlers are enlightened when targeting clouds that support first class events and handlers (such as S3 buckets and AWS Lambdas).

+The result is a reusable cloud component that can be instantiated any number of times in any number of environments.

+In fact, let us now look at code that uses `Thumbnailer`:

     import * as aws from "@coconut/aws";
     import {Thumbnailer} from "...";